w-yue/arion-dp-2/benchmark/Arion-DP_Benchmark.md

 | LRANGE_100| 23850.98 |	23994.05 |	100.60%|	2652.63 |	2650.06	| 99.90% |
 | LRANGE_600|	6215.54	| 5953.73	| 95.79% |	458.57	| 504.88	| 110.10% |

-Redis benchmarking results show that redis benchmark with default parameters through Arion DP cluster are only about *4%* slower in terms of request/s compared to direct.
+Redis benchmarking results show that redis commands with default parameters through Arion DP cluster are only about *4%* slower in terms of request/s compared to direct.
 When running redis-benchmark with pipeline enabled and larger packet size, the throughput(request/s) between via Arion and direct is about the same for the redis benchmark test sets.

 ### Latency
 The earlier version of redis-benchmark has latency and throughput in summary output but the later version only has requests/s output: requests/s and request time distribution.
 We also used "redis-cli --latency" to compare the average latency between direct and via arion.
 For redis application in our setup, via arion adds about *0.1 ms* latency in avarage.